 EcoLur Informational NGO President, Inga Zarafyan, mentioned that all the health data should be available for the public.
 “Healthcare is not only a matter of treating patients, it’s a business here in Armenia.
 Healthcare is also measures taken for disease prevention, and the information in this sector must be open,” Zarafyan claims.

-"Health Ministry must play a great ole and we should attempt to bring the ministry into the cooperation field and not blame it.
-We need to draw an objective image," said UNDP Sustainable Growth and Resilience Portfolio Manager Armen Martirosyan.
+“The Health Ministry must play a great role, and we should attempt to bring the ministry into the field of cooperation and not blame it.
+We need to create an objective picture,” said UNDP Sustainable Growth and Resilience Portfolio Manager Armen Martirosyan.

 The original article was published by EcoLur and used by Arnika with the authorization.